anflopezoc/delilahresto_restapi-sprintproject_persistent/SprintProject-persistent/README.md

 ## The cloud AWS services usedes in the API's architecture.

-In the **Diagram 1**, you can view the used AWS Architecture for the Sprint Project 3 (My APP Live) and yours two integration with the gitlab and github repository.
+In the **Diagram 1**, you can see the used AWS Architecture for the Sprint Project 3 (My APP Live) and yours two integration with the gitlab and github repository.

 **Diagram 1.
 AWS Architecture Diagram** -
 ![AWS Architecture Diagram](https://anflopezoc.ga/Images/AWS+Architecture+Diagram+-+Sprint+Project+3.jpg)

-## What is the AWS services used in this Project?
+## What are the AWS services used in this roject?

 ### 1. EC2 Instance:
-hosting the API in the EC2 instance (d), in the us-east-1 region, with the Ubuntu Server 20.04 LTS and the t2.micro type instance.
+This API hosts the on the EC2 instance (d), in the us-east-1 region, with Ubuntu Server 20.04 LTS and the t2.micro type instance.

-As seen in the diagram 1, here found two instance:
+As seen in the diagram 1, there are two  instance:
- 1. Instance for AMI: is the EC2 instanc with only acces with the device developer IP with from ssh (22) port.
-With this EC2 instance create the IAM (n) and Launch Template asociated with the Auto Scaling Group service.
+ 1. Instance for AMI: thi is the  EC2 instance that is only accessed with the device developer IP from the ssh port (22).
+Using this EC2 instance, create the IAM(n) and Launch Template associated with the Auto Scaling Group service.

- 2. Instance A: is the EC2 instance create with the IAM and Launch Template asociated with the Auto Scaling Group.
+ 2. Instance A: this is the EC2 instance create with the IAM and Launch Template associated with the Auto Scaling Group.
 This has a temporary security group with the ssh port accessible from anywhere and others port

- The instance A have **continius integration** (l) with the master branch from this GitHub repository through the CodeDeploy service and have relation with the target group and load balancer.
+ Instance A have **continius integration** (l) with the master branch from this GitHub repository through the CodeDeploy service and have relation with the target group and load balancer.

 ### 2. Elastic Load Balancer (c):
 Instance A registers with the target group over port 443 with the health check setting starting at an interval of 60 seconds (j).